Nuclear electromagnetic pulse: China

 According to a statement made in writing by the Chinese military, the country has super-EMPs and has discussed their use in attacking Taiwan.
-Such an attack would debilitate information systems in the nation, allowing China to move in and attack it directly using soldiers.
+Such an attack could debilitate information systems in the nation.
 The Taiwanese military has subsequently confirmed Chinese possession of super-EMPs and their possible destruction to power grids.

-In addition to Taiwan, the possible implications of attacking the United States with these weapons was examined by China.
+In addition to Taiwan, Dr Peter Pry discusses the possible implications of a Chinese attack on the United States with these weapons.
 While the United States also possesses nuclear weapons, the country has not experimented with super-EMPs and is hypothetically highly vulnerable to any future attacks by nations.
 This is due to the country's reliance on computers to control much of the government and economy.
 Abroad, U.S. aircraft carriers stationed within a reasonable range of an exploding bomb could potentially be subject to complete destruction of missiles on board, as well as telecommunication systems that would allow them to communicate with nearby vessels and controllers on land.